 8) As a ‘data controller’ are we legally allowed to view and store the social media profiles that People Search displays inside Workable?

 As a ‘data processor’ Workable searches publicly available profiles and opt-in databases for information about candidates and prospects.
-By clicking the links provided, Workable users (‘data controllers’) can view only the information that candidates and prospects have chosen to make available.
+By clicking the links provided, Workable users (‘data controllers’) can view only the information that candidates and prospects have chosen to make publicly available.

 On June 29 2017, the EU’s Article 29 Working Party (the collection of data protection authorities) released guidance on the privacy of employees and candidates.
 This specifies that employers may process social media profile information if there is legitimate interest.
 Quoting from Section 5.1: